fz1b/TreeHoleJournal/README.md

 ### Unit 3: Node and Express

+We implemented our backend with `Node.js`.
+We also used Express.js as our RESTful framework.
+The backend provides several endpoints for CRUD operations on journals, comments, as well as users, which the front end can access through `axios`.

 ### Unit 4: MongoDB

 We stored all our user generated data and user information as documents in the document-based databased MongoDB.
 Compared to traditional relational databases, MongoDB is more flexible accessing it is easier comapred with SQL queries.
 We also used `Mongoose` to connect our `Node.js` backend with the database.